 The 40GI requires a standardized ¼" CCP preamplifier and an input module that supports this technology.
 G.R.A.S. recommends using the G.R.A.S.
-26AApreamplifier.
+26CB preamplifier.

-When used with 40GK in the 50GI Sound-Intensity Probe, the 40GI is combined with the 26CB ¼" CCP preamplifier.
+When used in the 50GI Sound-Intensity Probe, the 40GI is combined with the 26CB ¼" CCP preamplifier.

 For daily verification and check of your measurement setup, we recommend using a calibrator like G.R.A.S.
 42AB Sound Calibrator.